Race / Color Discrimination Attorneys Protecting Employees in New York City, New Jersey & Philadelphia

 Further, it is illegal for an employer to print, publish or caused to be printed or published, any advertisement of a job which indicates a preference, limitation, specification or discrimination based on race.
 Further, an individual may not substantially confine or limit recruitment or hiring of individuals, with the purpose, express or implicit, of undermining the spirit of the PHRA.

 Our highly qualified employment discrimination attorneys at the Derek Smith Law Group, PLLC, have ample experience dealing with the PHRA.
 The Derek Smith Law Group, PLLC, is willing to work tirelessly to protect your rights to fair and equal employment.

 WHAT IS RACIAL DISCRIMINATION LAW IN PHILADELPHIA? | Race Discrimination Lawyer in Philadelphia

 The Philadelphia Commission on Human Relations has passed laws to protect individuals basic right to fair and equal employment.
 These laws prohibit former, current and potential employers, labor unions and employment agencies, from discriminating against employees based on their race.
-Under the Philadelphia law, employment discrimination occurs when an employment opportunities are denied outright, or when a person is rejected for a new job or promotion.
+Under the Philadelphia law, employment discrimination occurs when employment opportunities are denied outright, or when a person is rejected for a new job or promotion.
 It may also occur when someone is given less favorable employment terms or conditions, with the exception of physical other issues which would make services inaccessible to someone with said disability.